CTA-K12/UserBundle/Resources/doc/using_with_mesd_presentation_bundle.md

 **Note:**

 > If you already imported the `MesdUserBundle` routes into your application, you'll need
-> to remove the route import lines for the `MesdUserBundle` specefic to security.yml.
+> to remove the route import lines for the `MesdUserBundle` specific to security.yml.

 ``` yaml
 # app/config/routing.yml